accert-dev/ACCERT/docs/source/user/using_necost.rst

    The output file 'NECOST_results.csv' will contain the LCAE and other relevant information.
    Multi-reactor cases also write ``NECOST_reactor_results.csv`` with the per-reactor details before the weighted cycle result is calculated.

-   The report-generated examples preserve each table row as ``legacy_inputs/case/input`` with the original NE-COST line number, low/nominal/high values, distribution type, and variable description.
-Multi-island cases use ``energy_fraction`` in each legacy case to reproduce the report's weighted LCAE setup.
+   The report-generated examples keep the report preparer/reviewer, fuel-cycle description, LCAE report values, and multi-island ``energy_fraction`` comments while exposing the inputs through the same structured blocks used by ``EG01`` and ``EG23``.

    In a ``fuel_cycles`` reactor block, ``fleet_capacity`` is the reactor island's electric capacity in MWe.
 It is calculated from the reactor power block as ``reference_thermal * net_thermal_efficiency / 100 / 1e6`` when the reactor is specified by thermal power, or from ``reference_net_electrical / 1e6`` when the reactor is specified by net electrical power. ``fleet_capacity`` is optional when ``fleet_energy``, ``energy_fraction``, or ``mass_fraction`` is supplied.
 If ``fleet_capacity`` is supplied together with ``energy_fraction`` or ``mass_fraction``, ACCERT checks that the MWe value is consistent with the reactor power block.